Architecture: lazycogs¶

 asyncio.gatherover only the COGs that overlap its sub-region.

 The total number of COG reads is the same, but they are spread across N smaller gathers rather than one large one.
-Dask workers do provide some task-level parallelism, but the overhead of N DuckDB queries, N event loop creations, and N executor instantiations typically outweighs the benefit, especially for small chunk sizes.
+Dask workers do provide some task-level parallelism, but the overhead of N DuckDB queries and N smaller event loop gathers typically outweighs the benefit, especially for small chunk sizes.
 A COG that spans multiple spatial chunks is also opened once per overlapping chunk rather than once per time step.

 The async layer already handles spatial I/O concurrency.
 Dask spatial chunks add overhead without adding concurrency.